 This policy covers our school's approach to Personal, Social, Health and Economic Education.
-It was produced by the School through consultation with the DfE statutory guidance February 2019, alongside guidance from the PSHE Association suggested programme of study.
+It was produced by the School through consultation with the DfE statutory guidance February 2019, the PSHE Association suggested programme of study and with consideration for the Gatsby Benchmarks and the Careers Development Framework (CDi).